motion/orbit/notes/next.md

 - Letting you send context to people
 - Searching your recently viewed items

-And then basically app-store app-building, which has a big hill to climb that we're about 1/4 of the way (needs to be about 1/2 for "beta"):

 - Having the right topic/ocr API structure
 - Showing them in context
 - Augmented
 - Integrated easy dev experience

----

-umed:

 - people syncers: if slack is added, use that as source of truth and only add other people "on top"